Prag8855/aab/content/guides/wenigermiete-review.md

 **Yes, you can.** [Conny](/out/conny) does what it promises.
 It just takes a very long time, and that you will not get many updates while you wait.
 You must be patient.

 Conny has generally positive reviews.[^9] They received many positive mentions in the press.
-Almost all the negative reviews mention the lack of communication.[^10] Many also complain about the slow process.[^11]
+Almost all the negative reviews mention the lack of communication.[^10] Many also complain about the slow process.[^11] Review sites can hide negative reviews; look for reviews in forums and Facebook groups.

-If you try to get your rent reduced, your landlord could be angry at you.
-In my opinion, it's better to save money than to be friends with your landlord.
+Reducing your rent can make your landlord angry.
+They can stop replying, or be really hard to work with.
 That's the only risk.
 If you can't get a rent reduction, you don't pay anything.

 In general, I think using Conny is a good idea, even if their service is not perfect.
 If you can save hundreds or even thousands of euros, it's worth the trouble.
-Just [visit their website](/out/conny-mietpreisbremse), [get a quote](/out/conny-mietpreisbremse-calculator), and decide if it's worth it for you.
+[Visit their website](/out/conny-mietpreisbremse), [get a quote](/out/conny-mietpreisbremse-calculator), and decide if it's worth it for you.

 ## Alternatives to Conny